Easy Quilt Blocks = Easy Quilt Pattern

 Play with color placement and/or put the blocks on point and the complexity of this quilt pattern 'appears' to have increased.
 But this will be no problem for the confident beginner.

 Let's get to the quilt blocks and settings!

-With the addition of setting triangles in an on point layout the quilt is transformed.
+With the addition of setting triangles to create the on-point layout the design is transformed.

 The chains now form horizontal and vertical rows.
 I think this layout 'hides' the blocks, don't you?